killuazoldyckreal/Image-Format-Converter/README.md

 - **Save Original Media**: Save selected media files in their original format.
 - **Convert Media**: Convert media files to various formats, including JPEG, PNG, GIF, BMP, WebP, and APNG.
 - **Preview Media**: View a preview of the selected media file before saving or converting.
+- **Context Menu Integration**: Right-click on any image in the browser and select "Convert using Media Editor" to load it into the extension for conversion.

 ## Installation